In this assignment you will write Python code to generate an STL file

 A screen capture showing a rendering of your generated STL file.

 You can use Meshlab for the rendering, or you can use some other

-program, such as the 3D printer client program.
+program, such as the Cube Client program.

 Also post a photograph of your 3D printed customized duck to